 Management fees of Whitefield (ASX:WHF) LIC

 Currently, Whitefield report having a .25% or 25 basis point management fee, but also quote additional other operating expenses of up to an additional .17% or 17 basis points, making the total effective MER .42% or 42 basis points.
 This is pretty high for a LIC.
-This is likely due to Whitefield’s outsourced management, very active management style (stock picking) of industrials to produce their ‘enhanced index’ as well as their low capital pool when compared to other LICs.
+This is likely due to Whitefield’s outsourced management, active management style (stock picking) of industrials to produce their ‘enhanced index’ as well as their low capital pool when compared to other LICs.

 Performance of Whitefield (ASX:WHF)